AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 Adobe Campaign suite of reporting tools provides valuable insights into the effectiveness of your marketing efforts, allowing you to optimize your campaigns for maximum impact.
 Learn more in the [Reporting documentation](../../v8/reporting/gs-reports.md).

-Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
+In addition, for emails, Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
 It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
 See the [Dynamic reporting documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/reporting/get-started-reporting){target="_blank"}

 >[!AVAILABILITY]
 >